zisra/substack/README.md

 Fix:

-- [ ] Move dropdown menu of each article to better place
+- [ ] More robust strategy to save location in article
-- [ ] Change background color on mobile credenza

 Add: